olafgleba/welcompose/README.md

 # DEPRECATED

-**Please do not install Welcompose from now on as we dropped active development.
-[More info (german)](http://welcompose.de/cms/news/2015/10/11/ein-winken-zum-abschied-welcompose/)**
+**Please do not install Welcompose from now on as we dropped active development**

 # Welcompose [![Build Status](https://travis-ci.org/olafgleba/welcompose.png)](https://travis-ci.org/olafgleba/welcompose)